$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Abstract

 \section{Abstract}

-We provide a necessary and sufficient condition for the restricted wreath product $A\wr B$ to be $\C$-hereditarily conjugacy separable where $\C$ is an extension-closed pseudo-variety of finite groups.
+We provide a necessary and sufficient condition for the restricted wreath product $A\wr B$ to be $\C$-hereditarily conjugacy separable where $\C$ is an extension-closed pseudovariety of finite groups.
 Moreover, we prove that the Grigorchuk group is 2-hereditarily conjugacy separable.
+As an application, we demonstrate that the lamplighter groups and $\mathbb{Z} \wr \mathbb{Z}$ are hereditarily conjugacy separable (but not $p$-conjugacy separable for any prime $p$) which provides infinitely many new examples of solvable, non-polycyclic hereditarily conjugacy separable groups.
+Furthermore, we study wreath products of cyclic subgroup separable groups and the derived length of iterated wreath products of solvable groups with an abelian base group and, as an application, we give an explicit construction of non-polycyclic hereditarily conjugacy separable groups of arbitrary derived length as an iterated wreath products of abelian groups.